 Montmorillonite clay is very similar to property with Bentonite clay, differing mainly by the mineral composition.
 It was created millions of years ago from volcanic formations when mineral sea deposits came in contact with the Earth’s surface at incredibly high temperatures.
 They both are an excellent detoxing agent and used in a variety of industries.
-Montmorillonite is often used in farming and agriculture as it is an excellent soil conditioner that is proven to grow better, more nutritious garden produce.
+Montmorillonite is often used in farming and agriculture as it is an excellent soil conditioner and amendment that is proven to grow better, larger, more nutritious garden produce.
 It’s not a nitrogen-type fertilizer, Montmorillonite has a nutrient delivery system and buffer for fertilizers and humus.
 It has also proven to have excellent benefits for livestock growth and production.
-Furthermore it is an 100% all natural alternative to the existing methods and practices.
-The use of Montmorillonite is livestock feed supplement has been exponentially growing over the last decade.
-It is perfect for the organic farmers needs.
+Furthermore, it is an 100% all natural alternative to the existing methods and practices.
+The use of Montmorillonite as a livestock feed supplement has been exponentially growing over the last decade.
+It is perfect for the organic farmer’s needs.

-Montmorillonite is also largely used in pharmaceuticals and cosmetics because of it’s detoxing properties.
-Benefits for humans include removing free radicals and promoting better health.
-It can be used as a disinfectant for many bacterias and makes a fine water purifier; it removes heavy metals and pollutants from water, like a filter.
+Montmorillonite is also largely used in pharmaceuticals and cosmetics because of it’s detoxifying properties.
+Benefits for humans include removing free radicals and toxins, as well as promoting better health.
+It can be used as a disinfectant for many bacteria and makes a fine water purifier; it removes heavy metals and pollutants from water, like a filter.
 Pure Montmorillonite clay functions as an unbelievable poison antidote and can be used as a poultice to relieve the pain of bee stings, bites, cuts, scrapes, burns.
 Its ionic electrostatic charge interacts with the nerves to instantly relieve topical pain for humans and animals alike.

 A few of the industries that use our Montmorillonite clay are: